M4cs/Slacky/README.md

 | listener list | List all listener words                | ~listener list                  |
 | help      | Display this message                   | ~help                         |

+# Contributing

+Contributions can be done through Pull Requests or by creating a plugin pack.

+# License

+I ask that if you fork this do not release as your own.
+Please credit and mention it's built off this.
+In fact building a plugin pack rather than a new bot entirely would be best!
+The license is MIT so I won't stop you but I'm just asking that you respect my wishes :smile: